 Traditional Swedish Midsummer Celebrations

 Around noon, friends and family meet begin Midsummer celebrations with a picnic in the park.
 The festival officially begins when the maypole, or midsommarstång, is raised in the park’s central area.
-Its essential to dance around the maypole, and occasionally a group dressed in traditional clothes performs the first dance.
+It’s essential to dance around the maypole, and occasionally a group dressed in traditional clothes performs the first dance.

 Later, a leisurely lunch is eaten.
 Essentials in this smörgåsbord include salmon or gravlax, potatoes with dill, sour cream, pickled herring, and chives.
 The celebration lasts well into the night and is filled with singing, dancing, and drinking to the accompaniment of fiddles and accordions.